james-jory/segment-personalize-workshop/exercise1/README.md

 Segment provides the ability to send event data from one or more data sources configured in your Segment account to several AWS services including S3, Kinesis, and Redshift.
 Since the raw format, fields, and event types in the Segment event data cannot be directly uploaded to Amazon Personalize for model training, this exercise will guide you through the process of transforming the data into the format expected by Personalize.

-We will start with raw event data that has already aggregated into a single JSON file in a S3 bucket.
-We will use AWS Glue to create an ETL (extract, transform, load) job that will take the JSON file, apply filtering and field mapping to each JSON event, and write the output back to S3 as a CSV file which will then be consumed by Personalize.
+In the interest of time for the workshop, we will start with data that has already been written to an Amazon S3 bucket by the Segment S3 destination.
+The [format](https://segment.com/docs/destinations/amazon-s3/#data-format) of these files is compressed JSON where events are grouped into directories by Segment source ID and time.
+Since the Personalize service requires training data to be uploaded in CSV format, we will need to aggregate, filter, and transform the raw JSON into a single CSV file using an ETL job.
+We will use AWS Glue for this step.
+However, before creating our Glue ETL job, we'll learn how to use Amazon Athena to easily explore our training data.
+Being able to quickly inspect and investigate training data can be invaluable in gaining insight from and resolving issues.

 > There is a minimum amount of data that is necessary to train a model.
 Using existing historical data allows you to immediately start training a solution.
 If you ingest data as it is created, and there is no historical data, it can take a while before training can begin.